-Allergies occur when the immune system overreacts and treats an essentially harmless foreign protein as a dangerous invader capable of causing infection.
-The immune system mounts a full-scale response to the triggering protein.
-This response involves a cascade of inflammatory chemicals, which recruit the involvement of other cells, and promote still more inflammation.
-Symptoms of allergic rhinitis may include swelling in the nasal passages, increased mucus production, stuffy (or runny) nose, itching, and more.
+Allergies occur when the immune system treats a harmless foreign protein as an invader.
+The immune system mounts a full-scale response to the protein.
+This response involves releasing inflammatory chemicals.
+These chemicals recruit the involvement of other cells and promote more inflammation.

-Leukotrienes are fatty immune system chemicals derived from dietary omega-3 and omega-6 fatty acids.
-They play a key role in some of the more troubling symptoms of allergic rhinitis and allergy-induced asthma.
-By binding with certain receptors on muscle cells, they can cause the smooth muscles of the windpipe to contract, which accounts for their role in allergy-induced asthma.
-Asthma patients suffer from shortness of breath and wheezing caused by constriction of the airways.
+Leukotrienes are fatty immune system chemicals that come from dietary omega-3 and omega-6 fatty acids.
+They play a key role in some of the more severe symptoms of allergic rhinitis and allergy-induced asthma.

-Drugs that modify the production or activity of leukotriene are known as leukotriene inhibitors (they are also called leukotriene receptor antagonists or leukotriene modifiers).
-Some of these drugs work by limiting the production of leukotrienes by cells such as leukocytes (a type of white blood cell), while others block leukotrienes from binding with their receptors on smooth muscle cells.
+Drugs that modify the production or activity of leukotriene are known as leukotriene inhibitors, leukotriene receptor antagonists, or leukotriene modifiers.
+Some of these drugs work by limiting the production of leukotrienes.
+Others block leukotrienes from binding to their receptors on smooth muscle cells.
 If the fatty signaling molecules cannot bind with their cellular targets, they cannot trigger muscle contraction.

-The Food and Drug Administration (FDA) initiated an inquiry into these and other neuropsychiatric effects in 2008.
-In 2009, they concluded that existing clinical trials reveal an increased risk of developing insomnia among users of this class of drugs, compared to placebo.
+The Food and Drug Administration (FDA) initiated an inquiry into neuropsychiatric effects in 2008.
+In

-According to the FDA, information gathered from patients after the public release of the drugs indicates an increased risk of:
+According to the FDA, information gathered from people after the public release of these drugs indicates an increased risk of:

-The FDA concluded its review by noting, “neuropsychiatric events were not commonly observed,” at least not in clinical trials, although the FDA also noted that these trials were not specifically designed to detect such reactions.
-Singulair does not interact significantly with other drugs, such as the asthma drug theophylline.
+The FDA concluded its review by noting, “neuropsychiatric events were not commonly observed,” at least not in clinical trials, although the FDA also noted that these trials weren’t specifically designed to detect such reactions.